Group4Project1/project1/README.md

 ```
 AS a fan of movie streaming
-I WANT to be able to be able to search through my movie streaming applications
+I WANT to be able to search through my movie streaming applications
 SO THAT I can quickly find the best movie or show to watch

 ```